rlugojr/Documentation/content/extensions/bGUI/bGUI.md

 * GUIPanel : extends **GUIObject** => it's a plane composed of an image texture.
 * GUIText : extends **GUIPanel** => its image texture is actually a dynamic texture where the specified text is written.

-# Is it easy to use ?
+# Is it easy to use?
 Of course !
 First, you have to create a **GUISystem**, which represents your GUI world.
 It takes 3 parameters: the Babylon scene where the GUI will be created, and the width and the height of your GUI (in pixels).